juji-io/datalevin/doc/compress.md

 using a Dirichlet prior.
 We will empirically determine the threshold of number of bits increment that would significantly impact system performance.

-Because the frequencies are integers within a bound, a fast linear time algorithm [3] [4] is used to compute the Hu-Tucker codes, and the resulting optimal binary alphabetic tree is saved as tables (as byte arrays) for both encoding and decoding.

 ### Value Compression